Squizzy/NHK-World-XML-to-XMLTV/README.md

 - Converts it to an XMLTV file
 - Outputs the XMLTV file to the current directory

+- A python 3.x and a separate python 2.7 versions are available

 ## How to run the script

 ### Python3